Your cookie preferences

 Gigabit is the fastest broadband speed range that most homes can currently get, and it’s the target speed for the UK government, which wants 85% of homes to have gigabit internet by the end of 2025.

 There was a big jump in gigabit broadband availability at the end of 2021 when Virgin Media introduced a new 1.1Gbps broadband package across its existing network.
-Since then, gigabit broadband has mainly grown at the pace of the full fibre rollout, but Virgin is now working to expand its network too.
+Since then, gigabit broadband has grown at the pace of the full fibre rollout, but Virgin is now working to expand its network, too.

 Find out more fibre broadband stats with our dedicated fibre-optic stats page.